 - Social Network passwords compromised – millions of IDs and passwords offered for sale on the Internet.
 Experts say that breaking your business password could take days, but that can shorten to seconds if the attacker knows your social network password.

 Should the prevalence of cyber security stories worry your company or you personally?
 You bet it should!
 The scary thing is that even with all of the media attention, there are thousands of breaches taking place daily that do not show up in the news.
 In many cases the hacked companies and individuals don’t even know they’ve been compromised!
 This is why enhanced security tools like endpoint detection and response systems has emerged as an undeniably top priority for organizations large and small.
 The Director of the US National Security Agency said it best with this quote “You don’t know when they were there, when they left, what they took, and what they left behind.”

 Let’s face it – there is no realistic way for you to prevent a determined attacker from stealing your sensitive data, other than stopping using your phones & computers.
 So get used to it, learn now and get it here; the cyber genie is out of the bottle and there is no way of putting it back.
 The sooner that you and your company get out of denial and accept that inevitable fact, the sooner you can start to do something constructive about it.
-Visit https://www.couchbase.com/products/mobile to get more details for you to be aware on how to protect and secure your data.
+Visit https://www.couchbase.com/products/mobile for more details on how to protect and secure your data.